 Shawn Gahr, Corporate Development Officer

 Shawn Gahr is a co-founder of Novoron Bioscience.
-Mr. Gahr has nearly a decade of experience in financial analysis, business development, and project
+Mr. Gahr has over a decade of experience in financial analysis, business development, and project

 management with high-profile start-up companies, such as Apptio and Imperium Renewables.
 Shawn earned an M.P.I.A. in International Economics from UCSD, a B.S. in Business-Economics from Willamette University and holds a Certificate in Biomedical Regulatory Affairs from the University of Washington.